altonga/trial/README.md

 All arguments are mandatory.
 As expected, this works well for smaller test cases such as `test.dat` which has 2 frequent item sets when sigma = 2.

-Profiling with `-m cProfile` shows that most of the time is spent in generateFreqItemSets().
+Profiling with `-m cProfile` shows that most of the time is spent in `generateFreqItemSets()`.
-A significant portion is spent in the issubset() check.
+A significant portion is spent in the `issubset()` check.

-It takes a long, long, long time to run for larger test cases as there are a lot of candidates that are created and tested.
+It takes a long time to run for larger test cases as there are a lot of candidates that are created and tested.

 ---
-# Using Pandas
+# Solution 2: Using Pandas

 The second implementation that I tried used brute force with Pandas.
-Again this takes a long, long time to run.
+Again this takes a long time to run.
 Hence, abandoned this approach.

-There were lot of issues in reading ragged files using read_csv.
-Have tried 2 workaround -
+There were lot of issues in reading ragged files using `read_csv()` as it infers the maximum number of items in a transaction based on the first record and fails when any succeedign record has more items.
+Have tried 2 workarounds -
 * Read file line by line and create new DataFrames and concatenate with previous.
 Inefficient, so discarded.
 * Hardcoded the maximum number of items in a transaction.